jewgienijd/JewgienijD/README.md

 ## Hi there, I'm Jewgienij 👋
-👋 I'm a **frontend and mobile developer** with over 4 years of experience, specializing in Angular for web and Flutter/Dart for cross-platform mobile applications.
+👋 I'm a **Frontend and Mobile developer** with over 4 years of experience, specializing in **Angular** for web and **Flutter/Dart** for cross-platform mobile applications.

 I build performant, maintainable apps with a focus on clean architecture and great user experience.
-Currently deepening my commercial experience in the **Angular ecosystem**, while also sharpening my **UI/UX design** skills.
+Currently deepening my commercial experience in the **Angular and Flutter ecosystems**, while also sharpening my **UI/UX design** skills.

 🗺️ I also work with **GIS technologies**, integrating **Mapbox GL and MapLibre GL** into both **web and mobile apps** for interactive, location-based solutions.